PiggyPiglet/DocDex/README.md

 ```

 #### Info
-On first run, a config will generate, and the application will probably spew a few errors.
-Populate the config with your token, along with your docdex link, and if you wish to limit certain commands to particular channels, you can do so via the config.
+On first run, a config will generate, and then the application will immediately shut down.
+Populate the config with your token, along with your docdex link.
 The default prefix is `d;`, and you should familiarise yourself with the commands which are accessible via `d;help`.

 > - Paginations will cease to function after 15 minutes with no activity. i.e. if someone hasn't reacted to a pagination for 15 minutes, the pagination will no longer work.
 > - If you set your prefix to something stupid and can't use the bot anymore, simply send `@DocDex resetprefix`.
 Removing the bot from your server will not remove its saved settings.